1980x/WCEClassifyViStA/README.md

 **Table 3: Pictures of any 10 best images selected from the validation dataset showing its classification and detection**

-While there are many images from the validation set with high confidence and high IoU detection, we have chosen 10 images varying in illumination, region (inside the body), texture etc. and that which covers bounding boxes with small, large and medium areas that overlap significantly with the corresponding groundtruth.
+While there are many images from the validation set with high confidence and high IoU detection, we have chosen 10 images varying in illumination, region (inside the stomach), texture etc. and that which covers bounding boxes with small, large and medium areas that overlap significantly with the corresponding groundtruth.
 The groundtruth detection is also shown in the table below for easy comparison.

 |S.No.|Image Name|Groundtruth image with ground truth bbox|Predicted bbox with confidence|Classification + Confidence|
 | :- | :- | :- | :- | :- |